scyilmaz/casewebudi/README.md

 To learn more about React Native, take a look at the following resources:

-- [React Native Documentation](https://reactnative.dev/docs/environment-setup) - learn about React Native features and API.
+- [React Native Documentation](https://reactnative.dev/docs/environment-setup) - learn about React Native features..